S3028837/ThAmCo/README.md

 - Had trouble understanding the realtionships between the tables in the database.
 I used Microsoft Copilot and looked at previous projects to help me understand it.

+### API

+**Challenges**

+Understanding DTO
+- Had trouble figuring out the code for the DTOs for each class.
+Barry helped me understand it.